kristoferlund/ic-siwe/README.md

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)

-# ic-siwe

-The `ic-siwe` project facilitates the integration of Ethereum wallet-based authentication with applications on the Internet Computer (IC) platform.

-`ic-siwe` enhances the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.
+`ic-siwe` is a project that enables Ethereum wallet-based authentication for applications on the Internet Computer (IC) platform.
+The goal of the project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

 ## Key Features